Debbie012/RestulApiCollection/README.md

-This repository contains a Postman collection for testing RESTful APIs.
+This repository contains Postman collections for testing RESTful APIs and jsonPlaceHolder APIs